Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Simulation results and analysis

 \subsection{Convergence of the Proposed CL Method}

-We first investigate the convergence of the proposed CL method.
-We know that, at each step of the CL method, we have a multi-agent RL problem that utilizes the output of the previous step of the CL as input.
-Thus, for investigating the convergence of the CL method, we can separately evaluate the convergence of the CL's steps.
+For investigating the convergence of the CL method, we can separately evaluate the convergence of the CL's steps.
 In Fig. \ref{Fig_Convergence}, the $Q$-values of the optimal action for initial and intermediary events at the speaker side and for different steps of the CL method are presented.
 Fig. \ref{Fig_Convergence} shows that the multi-agent RL problem of each step converges in $10,000$ episodes.
 The required number of episodes depends on the total number of beliefs, events, and tasks.
 Fig. \ref{Fig_Convergence} shows that the convergence of intermediary events is faster than the convergence of initial events.
 This is because, in the intermediary events, by transmitting a perfect description, the system can transit to a final event and gain an immediate reward.
 However, by transmitting a perfect description in the initial event, the system can only transit to an intermediary event with no immediate reward.
 Fig. \ref{Fig_Convergence} also shows a decrease in the $Q$-values at the beginning of the learning since the listener needs some episodes to find an appropriate inference for each action of the speaker.
 When the listener finds the appropriate inferred description, the $Q$-value of the optimal action of the speaker begins to increase until it finally converges.
 Fig. \ref{Fig_Convergence} shows that the convergence rate in the higher steps of the CL method is slower because of the increase in the size of the action space in the higher steps.

 Now, we shed light on the result of Theorem \ref{thm1} and the effect of the sufficient condition on the performance of the system.
 For this purpose, Fig. \ref{Fig_SufficientCondition} evaluates the effect of the introduced constraint on the task execution time in the first CL step.
 Fig. \ref{Fig_SufficientCondition} includes $10,000$ episodes of the first step of the proposed CL method for both cases of meeting and not meeting the condition of Theorem \ref{thm1}.
 Fig. \ref{Fig_SufficientCondition} shows that, by meeting the condition in Theorem \ref{thm1}, the convergence time of the proposed algorithm will be faster, and the task execution time will be smaller.
 Precisely, when the system can meet the condition of Theorem \ref{thm1}, it can achieve about $45.4\%$ and $44\%$ improvement in task execution time compared to the scenario without meeting the Theorem \ref{thm1} condition during the learning and at the end of learning, respectively.